 Plan Bay Area 2040's "Action Plan" highlights not only important ongoing targets for housing and economic development, but also the role of the regional agencies and local partners in fostering a more resilient Bay Area.
-The Plan recommends the following six areas of activity to strengthen regional resilience (see also "Steps to a Regional Climate Plan" table p.
+The Plan recommends the following six areas of activity to strengthen regional resilience (see also Steps to an integrated Regional Resilience Plan p.
 24):